jlengstorf/lengstorf.com/content/blog/work-to-live.md

 **Even if our work isn't our main purpose, it provides a means to pursue that purpose.** To quote the words of modern-day philosopher Jay-Z:

-> I can't help the poor if I'm one of them So I got rich and gave back, to me that's the win/win
+> I can't help the poor if I'm one of them, so I got rich and gave back, to me that's the win/win.
 >
 > **Jay-Z, [*Moment of Clarity*][6]**